bio-guoda/preston/README.md

 #### `check`
 #### `verify`

 The `check` (aka `verify`) command takes the locally versions of the dataset graph and verifies that the associated datasets are available locally.
 In addition, the content hash (e.g., hash://sha256/...) for each local dataset graph and dataset is re-computed to verify that the content is still consistent with the content hash signatures recorded previously.
-The `check` command produces tab-separated values with four columns.
-The first column is the content hash of the file being checked, the second contains OK/FAIL to record the success of the check, the third gives a reason for check outcome and the fourth contains the total number of bytes of the local file associated with the hash.
+The `check` command produces tab-separated values with five columns.
+The first column is the content hash of the file being checked, the second contains the location of the locally cached file, the hird contains OK/FAIL to record the success of the check, the fourth gives a reason for check outcome and the fifth contains the total number of bytes of the local file associated with the hash.

 ```console
 $ preston check